Dogs have a lot of bizarre behaviors. One of the strangest has to be dragging their back ends on the ground.

-Answer: While all breeds express their anal glands, some need manual assistance from humans.
-Small dogs like Poodles, Pomeranians, and Cocker Spaniels usually need some extra help.
+While all breeds express their anal glands, some need manual human assistance.
+Small dogs like Poodles, Pomeranians, and Cocker Spaniels usually need extra help.
 Still, large dogs could also struggle, so don’t count them out completely.

 What happens if they keep scooting after expressing their glands?

-Answer: Your pooch might have some left-over irritation and sensitivity.
+Your pooch might have some left-over irritation and sensitivity.
 Get an E-collar to keep them from messing with their behinds.
-If they still scoot after soothing the area, call your vet for a second opinion.
+Call your vet for a second opinion if they still scoot after soothing the area.

 Does scooting in dogs mean worms?

-Hopefully, you can figure out why your dog scoots on the carpet and how to fix the problem now.
+Hopefully, you can figure out why your dog scoots on the carpet and how to fix the problem.
 While gross and strange, this weird habit isn’t usually a cause for concern.